preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/content-analysis/index.rst

 .. image:: content-analysis-new-75.png

-+ **Title**: Add a title for this setting, in any available tenant language (click the flag to change language).
++ **Title**: Add a title for this setting, in any available tenant language.
 Mandatory.
 + **Prompt**: Add the text (the instruction to OpenAI) for the prompt here.
 Note the message under the field.
 The prompt must contain the token {Text} within quotation marks.
 + **Criteria to pass check**: Can be Yes or No.
 + **Default enterprise properties**: Select one or more properties here.